About USC Gould

 "We appreciate the unique way in which [the USC Gould School of Law] allows law students to participate in a beginning mediation clinical program, and then encourage[s] them to participate in the advanced mediation clinic.
 The idea of having the advanced mediation clinic students train and mentor the beginning student mediators is an exceptional way for the advanced students to improve their mediation skills."

 Alternative Dispute Resolution Committee, U.S. Ninth Circuit Court, in awarding the USC Gould School of Law its ADR Education Award

 Clinical Professor Testimonials

 "Students who are exposed to mediation processes and techniques in law school will have an edge, plain and simple.
 Their knowledge will make them much more effective in representing clients in any situation."

-Lisa Klerman, Director, Judge Judith O. Hollinger Dispute Resolution Program; Director, Mediation Clinic
+Lisa Klerman, Director, USC Gould School of Law Center for Dispute Resolution; Director, Mediation Clinic

 Mediation Clinic in the News

 USC Gould's Post-Conviction Justice Project helps secure second chances for three clients serving life sentences.